 Delicious Grass Fed Beef

 Our beef are raised on our farm in the heart of the Willamette Valley in Jefferson, Oregon (between Salem and Albany).
 Farm fresh, Oregon grass fed beef has exceptional flavor that surpasses anything you would buy in grocery stores.
 Our beef are raised on pasture most of the year and we feed hay and/or alfalfa over the winter.
-Grass fed, grass finished, no grain, no added hormones and antibiotic free.
+Grass fed, and either grain or grass finished (both on pasture until butcher).

 Remember, when you buy 1/4 or 1/2 side of beef, you will be getting premium cuts as well that would be very pricey if you bought them individually at the grocery store.
 Cuts can include T-bone steaks, rib steaks, roasts, Prime rib roast (half beef only), sirloin steaks, filet minon, ground beef and more.

 The Process of Buying Your Beef

 When you purchase our Oregon grass fed beef today, you are paying the deposit only.
 We will bill you the total once the steer is butchered and we have a final hanging weight.

 - 1/2 beef- $5.00lb hanging weight plus 1/2 of the kill fee, you pay cut and wrap fee when you pick up from the butcher. $300 deposit

 - 1/4 beef- $5.00lb hanging weight plus 1/4 of the kill fee, you pay cut and wrap fee when you pick up from the butcher. $150 deposit